MikesTooLz/SQRL-xenforo/README.md

 You will also need to remove them from the SSP server which is not done automatically.

 ## Release notes

+### 1.3.0

+- Emphasize QR code with CSS transformation and animation on hover.
+- Always show QR code on 'Connected accounts' page to interact with SQRL.
+- Remove casual disassociation of SQRL in favor of signal from SQRL client.
+- Add way to safely replace SQRL ID (with permission from client).
+- Move 'allow register without email' from 'Connected accounts -> SQRL' option into 'Options -> SQRL' page.

 ### 1.2.0